microsoft/chat-copilot/README.md

    2. Add an _Application ID URI_

-      1. This will generate an `api://` URI with a generated for you
+      1. This will generate an `api://` URI

       2. Click _Save_ to store the generated URI